telefonicaid/perseo-fe/documentation/plain_rules.md

 -   `template` for `twitter` action
 -   `id`, `type`, `name`, `value`, `ìsPattern` for `update` action

-Value of `update` action and text of `post` action are expanded to numerical or boolean values instead of string values when is possible.
+Attribute value of `update` action and template of `post` action are expanded to numerical or boolean values instead of string values when is possible.

 ### SMS action